Ray and Anne Ortlund

-Raymond C. Ortlund Sr. (July 9, 1923 – July 22, 2007) and Anne Ortlund (December 3, 1923 – November 4, 2013) were American evangelical speakers and authors, who cofounded Renewal Ministries.
-Ray was a pastor, author, broadcast radio program host, and Christian speaker who was heard by millions across the nation on the radio program The Haven of Rest.
-Anne was an organist and author.
-They wrote numerous books together over their years of ministry including Three Priorities for a Strong Local Church, and Up with Worship.
+Raymond C. Ortlund Sr. (July 9, 1923 – July 22, 2007) and Anne Ortlund (December 3, 1923 – November 4, 2013) were American evangelical speakers and authors.
+Ray was a pastor, author, broadcast host, and Christian speaker who was heard by millions across the nation on the radio program The Haven of Rest.
+Anne was an organist, author, and hymn composer.
+Together they founded Renewal Ministries, and wrote numerous books over their years of ministry, including Three Priorities for a Strong Local Church and Up with Worship.